Forgotten corners of Chiang Mai! This urban exploration guide features 8 eerie and fascinating abandoned buildings.

 6: Condo 9

 A huge multi-story building in the San Sai area of Chiang Mai.
-(Location)
+(For location, join my Patreon)

-Abandoned for many years but oddly, contractors can intermittently be seen on-site.
+Abandoned for many years but developers intermittently come and go.

 Condo 9 . abandoned building. chiang mai. thailand.